Grammys 2022 – see full list of nominees

 Jon Batiste – ‘I Need You’

-BJ the Chicago Kid, PJ Morton, Kenyon Dixon, Charlie Bereal – ‘Bring It on Home’
+BJ the Chicago Kid, PJ Morton, Kenyon Dixon, Charlie Bereal – ‘Bring It On Home’

 Leon Bridges, Robert Glasper – ‘Born Again’